rtella20/java-legacy-starter/Notes.md

 Smell 3: Violation of single responsibility.
 The application is started and stopped through JobApplicant.
 This not a concern of job applicant class.
 Let's separate.

 Smell 4: Violation of single responsibility.
 The job application save operation is performed within the class.
 This is concern of a data access layer.
 The domain entity should not worry about db operations.
 This could be a good time to introduce separate packages.

+Smell 5: Separation of concerns: The job applicant currently handles several name related aspects.
+This can be separated into a Name.
+Lets start with tests.